Pengu1ne/ComputerSkills/README.md

 Files in this folder are my own exercises to try different programming techniques and languages.
 Usually, I get an idea somewhere else* and start working on that idea.
 In general, I plan and write the programs here without an existing template.

 A short introduction of each program is at the beginning of the file.
-If I plan to modify the code, namely it is still work in progress, this information is included to this introduction.
+If I plan to modify the code, this information is included to this introduction.
 If needed, more information of the program and/or detailed running instructions are in the file: nameofprogram_info.txt
 -An example: enigma_info.txt